narakeet/examples/slides/README.md

 ## Controlling font size

-By default, Video Puppet sets the font for slides to relatively large (50px) to show clearly on smaller screens.
+By default, Narakeet sets the font for slides to relatively large (50px) to show clearly on smaller screens.
 For slides with a lot of text, you can set the size using the `(font-size)` stage direction.
 Set the value to an integer number of pixels.

 ~~~
 (font-size: 20)